easeaico/pulse-go/docs/Methodology/CardiovascularMethodology.md

 There are three CPR scenarios for validation.
 Each scenario perscribes the same frequency with the 3 different types of Chest compression actions.
 In each scenario, cardiac arrest is initiated externally.
 Ten seconds later, compressions begin.
 In each scenario, the compression rate is set to 80 per minute, and the force is set to 311 N (70 pounds) to match the conditions in @cite redberg1993physiology.
 Supplemental literature sources were used to validate outputs not available in @cite redberg1993physiology.
 All of the physiological variables were within validation ranges in both scenarios with the exception of mean arterial pressure and ejection fraction.
 The mean arterial pressure in the engine is slightly higher than expected.
 This is most likely due to the fact that the intravascular pressures are higher than those reported in @cite redberg1993physiology.
 However, the engine pressures are within ranges reported in other references @cite kim2008direction , @cite gruben1990system.
 The ejection fraction is considerably lower in the engine during CPR than the value reported in @cite kim2008direction.
 The engine ejection fraction is lower because blood tends to pool in the engine right heart during cardiac arrest.
 The validation failures that occur right at cardiac arrest are mostly due residual dynamics following asystole in the engine.
 Errors associated with the cessation of heart function in the engine are a known issue, and resolving this issue is a part of the cardiac arrest recommended improvements discussed [below](@ref cardiovascular-future).

 <br><center>
-*Table 13.
-Validation matrix for cardiopulmonary resuscitation (CPR) validation results.
+*@tabledef {CPR} Validation matrix for cardiopulmonary resuscitation (CPR) validation results.
 The table shows the engine output compared to validation data for key hemodynamic values.*
 </center>
 |	Notes	|	Action Occurrence Time (s)	|	Sampled Scenario Time (s)	|	Heart Rate(beats/min)	|	Systolic Pressure (mmHg)	|	Diastolic Pressure (mmHg)	|	Mean Arterial Pressure (mmHg)	|	Cardiac Output (mL/min)	|	Stroke Volume (mL)	|	Carotid Artery (Brain) Flow (mL/min)	|	Ejection Fraction (%)	|
 |	------------------------	|	------------------------	|	------------------------	|	------------------------	|	------------------------	|	------------------------	|	------------------------	|	------------------------	|	------------------------	|	------------------------	|	------------------------	|